danlassiter/danlassiter.github.io/_posts/2015-03-21-webexp-skeleton.markdown

 * a JavaScript file (.js), which specifies the dynamic parts of the experiment.

 The HTML file is what is actually opened; it will contain links to the CSS and JavaScript files.
 Here is a bare-bones example.
 We start by invoking JQuery, which helps the dynamic (JavaScript) part know what to do when modifying the HTML.

+The final product is the website linked [here](http://danlassiter.github.io/websites/skeleton.html).

 {% highlight HTML linenos %}
 <html>